 - Don’t take photos of the maids.
-You usually have to pay about 500 yen for a printed photo with them.
+You usually have to pay about ¥500 for a printed photo with them.
 It sounds a bit like extortion, sure, but no one’s forcing you to get a photo if you don’t feel like spending for one!
 The “no photos” rule may also apply to maids distributing flyers on the streets.
-Some seem to have relaxed that rule, but it’s best to ask to be sure.
+Some seem to have relaxed that rule, but do ask to be sure.

-- Don’t ask for the maids’ contact information (or any other personal information for that matter; many will just stay in character and give you a fictionalized backstory, anyway) or stalk them.
-That includes waiting for their shifts to end.
+- Don’t ask for the maids’ contact information (or any other personal information for that matter.
+Many will just stay in character and give you a fictionalized backstory, anyway).
+And don’t stalk them (this should be pretty obivous!); that includes waiting for their shifts to end.

-- Don’t take photos of the cafe.
+- Don’t take photos of the cafe interior.
 You may take photos of your food, though.

 If you like cutesy, perky maids…

-Maidreamin has branches in Akihabara (7 branches in this area alone), Ikebukuro, Shibuya, Shinjuku, Nakano, and Diver City in Odaiba.
+Maidreamin has branches in Akihabara (seven branches in this area alone), Ikebukuro, Shibuya, Shinjuku, Nakano, and Diver City in Odaiba.
 The Ikebukuro and Shibuya branches double as a bar.

 If you’re going for classic Victorian…